Revenge of the nerd:

 As we move into the second act, our (not much older than they looked before) cast of tearaways return for their class reunion on, you guessed it, April Fools Day.
 Things go south quickly and they wind up trapped behind an electric fence inside the abandoned school.
 Eschewing the whodunnit element, a staple of slashers, it’s clear from the get-go Marty has masterminded the mayhem and his tormentors have walked right into his trap.

-Searching for a way out, the bullies face a host of elaborate, violent pranks which almost play out like a horror movie check-list.
+Searching for a way out, the bullies face a host of elaborate, violent pranks which almost play out like a horror movie checklist.
 For starters (with a barely concealed wink and nod) the characters seem quite keen on pointing out the fact we’re in a slasher movie.
-There’s a fake scare in a Friday 13th hockey mask, one girl walking through the dilapidated halls of the school announces, “It’s like Halloween,” and upon discovering their old lockers with their names creepily scratched into them another gleefully states it reminds her of Prom Night.
+There’s a fake scare in a Friday 13th hockey mask, one girl walking through the dilapidated halls of the school announces, ‘It’s like Halloween,’ and upon discovering their old lockers with their names creepily scratched into them another gleefully states it reminds her of Prom Night (Paul Lynch, 1980).

 If the cast had been brushing up on their horror movie trivia, the filmmakers had also done their homework.
 Complete with all the tropes you’d come to expect from any decent slasher – the killer’s silhouette appearing in the hallways, the maniac falling to the ground, apparently comatose, only to recover at the crucial moment, victims mistaking the killer for a friend, only for things to go horribly wrong – there’s also a few bonus nods thrown in for good measure too.
-After downing a poisoned beer, one victim raises his shirt to show his bulging gut, moments before it explodes à la Alien.
-Which bring us to the woman who inexplicably decides, in the midst of the carnage, to take a dip in the bath (amazingly, there’s still hot water running), but, of course, the bath is filled with acid.
+After downing a poisoned beer, one victim raises his shirt to show his bulging gut, moments before it explodes à la Alien (Ridley Scott, 1979).
+This brings us to the woman who inexplicably decides, in the midst of the carnage, to take a dip in the bath (amazingly, there’s still hot water running), but, of course, the bath is filled with acid.

 Like any self-respecting horror film of the ’80s, just when you think the screaming has stopped, it has one more scare up its sleeve…